 How to clean your carpet naturally?
-A spotless and fresh-looking carpet can make your home look cleaner and more inviting.
-However, due to the combination of children, pets, and heavy traffic at home, keeping your carpet clean can be a great challenge.
-Although there are various commercial carpets cleaners available in the market, using them can not only leave your house stinking for many hours but can discolor or damage your carpets, sofas, and curtains.
+A spotless and fresh-looking rug can make your home look cleaner and more inviting.
+However, keeping your carpet clean can be a significant challenge due to the combination of children, pets, and heavy traffic at home.
+Although various commercial carpet cleaners are available on the market, using them can not only leave your house stinking for many hours but can also discolor or damage your carpets, sofas, and curtains.

-The best way to keep your carpets clean is to opt for natural methods.
-Using natural remedies to clean your carpets will not help keep your environment free of chemicals, but will also be easy on your pocket.
-Take a look at these natural methods of carpet cleaning listed in this guide below.
+The best way to clean your carpets is to opt for natural methods.
+Using natural remedies to clean your carpets will not help keep your environment free of chemicals but will also be easy on your pocket.
+Look at these natural carpet cleaning methods listed in the guide below.

-One of the best natural methods to keep your carpet clean is frequent vacuuming.
+Frequent vacuuming is one of the best natural methods to keep your carpet clean.
 Vacuuming your carpet helps remove the dirt and sand particles embedded in the carpet and prevents the carpet fibers from splitting or wearing out.
-Additionally, vacuuming every week helps keep the dust and dirt at bay and prevents the carpet from getting dirty quickly.
+Additionally, weekly vacuuming helps keep the dust and dirt at bay and prevents the carpet from getting dirty quickly.

-Vacuuming to keep the carpet clean is a great option for carpets in high-traffic areas such as living rooms, hallways, or entranceways.
-However, carpets used in fancy guest parlors or storage rooms are prone to less traffic and require less vacuuming ( once in two weeks).
+Vacuuming to clean the carpet is an excellent option for carpets in high-traffic areas such as living rooms, hallways, or entranceways.
+However, carpets or rugs used in fancy guest parlors or storage rooms are prone to less traffic and require less vacuuming ( once in two weeks).

-Using baking soda is a good natural remedy to get rid of the funny smell caused due to pet odor, spilled food, or years of foot traffic.
-Using baking soda to clean your carpets is not only eco-friendly but is also an inexpensive and safe solution for both children and pets.
+Using baking soda is an excellent natural remedy to eliminate the funny smell caused due to pet odor, spilled food, or years of foot traffic.
+Using baking soda to clean your carpets is not only eco-friendly but also an inexpensive and safe solution for children and pets.

 Step #1: Vacuum your carpet thoroughly before using baking soda.

-Step #2: Sprinkle fresh baking soda liberally on areas that are required to be cleaned.
+Step #2: Sprinkle baking soda on areas that must be cleaned.

-Step #3: Use a sponge or dry scrub brush to scrub the baking soda deep into the carpet fibers.
+Step #3: Use a sponge to scrub the baking soda deep into the carpet fibers.

 Step #4: Stay off the carpet and allow the soda to sit on the carpet overnight.